WHAT IS TDS/TCS?

 (a) All corporate assessees;

-(b) Non Corporate Assessee who are subject to audit under section 44AB.
+(b) Non-corporate assessees who are subject to audit under section 44AB.

-Every deductor/collector has to issue a certificate to the deductee in respect of tax deducted by him.
-Such certificate is generally referred to as TDS/TCS certificate.
-TDS/TCS certificate is to be issued in following form:
+Every deductor/collector has to issue a certificate to the deductee/collectee in respect of tax deducted / collected by him in following form:

-Multiple payments can be clubbed in quarterly TDS/TCS certificate.
+Multiple payment can be clubbed in quarterly TDS/TCS certificate

-For deduction of TDS made on or after 01/04/2012 all deductors (including Government deductors) shall issue TDS certificate in Form No. 16A which is downloaded from www.tdscpc.gov.in.
-Thereupon the deductor shall verify the correctness of contents of the certificate and authenticate it by either using digital or manual signature.
-It is only then that the certificate shall be treated as a valid certificate.
+W.e.f.
+01/04/2012 it is mandatory to issue only downloaded TDS certificate (16A) from www.tdscpc.gov.in.
+The deductor shall verify the correctness of contents & authenticate it by digital or manual signature.
+It is only then a valid certificate.

 (a) Valid PAN of the deductee;